 - Important: Making gas connections is not a “Do It Yourself” project.
 All gas connections should be made by a qualified technician and in accordance with local codes and ordinances.
-A qualified technican will be able to diagnose any problems and make corrections before the install to acheive the best results.
+A qualified technician will be able to diagnose any problems and make corrections before the install to achieve the best results.

 Choose a Fuel

 - When compared to propane, a natural gas fire pit costs less to operate but costs more to set up.
 When installing the gas line it is important to remember that the length, width, and pressure of the gas line can affect the flame height.

 - Propane is more energy efficient than natural gas and hooking up a portable propane tank is easier than installing a gas line.
 Propane also allows for easy adjustment of gas pressure which controls flame strength.

 - Getting the biggest flame possible may be the goal but we strongly recommend choosing a fire pit ring that is 12" smaller than the inside diameter of the fire pit.
 For example, if the inside diameter is 42" then a 30" fire pit ring will be needed.
 This allows a safe distance between the flame and the edge of the fire pit.
 It also helps create an aesthetically pleasing look.

 - Plan to allow proper ventilation.
 Vents placed on opposite sides are REQUIRED to prevent unburned gas from collecting and causing an explosion.
 Propane is heavier than air so vents should be placed closer to the bottom to allow any unburned gas to escape.
 Natural gas is lighter than air, so vents should be placed closer to the top.

 - Pick the spot where the fire pit is to be located.
 Level ground is best and will require less work to stack the stones even.

 - Lay a ring of bricks and set the pan in to make sure the spacing is correct.